UriNeri/suvtk/docs/source/suvtk.rst

 .. attention::

-   Docstring were generated with GitHub Copilot and can contain errors.
+   Docstrings were generated with GitHub Copilot and can contain errors.

 Submodules
 ----------